 Adaptive Learning Technology in Music

-Adaptive learning combines the best of both worlds by providing a fun, personalized, and effective approach to learning an instrument that can be supported by the skills and expertise of the teacher.
+Adaptive learning combines the best of both worlds by leveraging asynchronous learning methods while providing a fun, personalized, and effective approach to learning an instrument that can be supported by the skills and expertise of the teacher.
 Since adaptive learning is software driven, it can scale quickly and is affordable.

 Moosiko is pioneering the use of adaptive learning technology in music with our online guitar learning platform.
 Moosiko’s song-first approach means students can choose songs they love in order to make that emotional connection while creating a customized learning path to build skills quickly.